 This list includes foods that do not contain allergens.
+Please note that classrooms that contain an allergy may have different outside food requirements.

 Fundraising (Code 504.5)

 Organizations and committees may raise funds for school activities only upon approval of the Administrator at least 5 weeks prior to the fund raising event or the start of a fundraising campaign.
 Funds raised remain in the control of the school district and the board.
 School-sponsored student organizations must have the approval of the Administrator prior to spending the money raised.
 Classes who wish to donate a gift to the school district should discuss potential gifts with the Administrator prior to selecting a gift.